srinitude/helpful/README.md

 ## Scripts
 * byebyetemp - Remove any of your emacs backup files
-* clean_desktop - Move every screenshot to a subdirectory within your root directory
+* clean_desktop - Move every file from your Desktop to a subdirectory within your root directory